 Feeding your pup a healthy diet can help prolong their hip and joint health.
 Consider a dog food that has vitamins to help boost your pet’s overall health and keep them strong like:

 Finding a treatment plan for canine hip dysplasia doesn't have to be stressful.
-No matter your pet's condition, there are plenty of options that will keep your pet healthy and happy.
+No matter your pet's condition many options will keep your pet healthy and happy.
+As always, be sure to incorporate flea and tick treatment into your pup's monthly plan.